MafioP/BMW_OBD_Pi/README.md

-# BMW_Pi
+# BMW_OBD_Pi

-<p>A simple application to communicate and read values from the car´s engine and display in a small Raspberry Pi powered screen.</p>
+<p>A simple application to communicate and read values from the car´s engine through the OBD port and display in a small Raspberry Pi powered screen.</p>

 Values that can be read: